There isn’t really a straight answer; its very subjective and will depend on what you want it to do…

 We stock cells that range between 1.5A and 40A output.
 The KeepPower 8A 18650 is a fantastic cell in its field, arguably one of the best and even though it will fit in some vape devices, it wont last more than a few seconds before something terrible happens.
 This is because the discharge rating is far too low to power a vape device.
 Its a torch/laser cell.
 This is where subjectivity comes in.

-Regulated or mechanical devices, you need to select the right cell for the job and again, this is where its subjective and a little bit of Ohms Law knowledge is required (or you can cheat, and Google an online calculator).
+For regulated or mechanical devices, you need to select the right cell for the job and again, this is where its subjective and a little bit of Ohms Law knowledge is required (or you can cheat, and Google an online calculator).
 For the sake of simplicity, we’re not going to use pulse discharge ratings here.
-Just the CDR
+Just the CDR.

 Capacity (how long the cell will last between charges, measured in mAh – Milliamp Hours)